Salford: Schools and colleges

 Despite the rapid progress made during the Industrial Revolution, by 1851 education in Salford was judged "inadequate to the wants of the population", and for those children who did get schooling "order and cleanliness were little regarded ... [they] were for the most part crowded in close and dirty rooms".

 Salford has thirty-two primary schools, and five secondary schools.
-Until recently there were three main 6th form and FE colleges: Pendleton College, Eccles College and Salford College.
-They merged to create Salford City College in January 2009.
+Further education is provided by Salford City College, which was created in January 2009 by a merger of Pendleton College, Eccles College and Salford College.

 Religion

-The Church of the Sacred Trinity is a Grade II* listed building.
+The Church of the Sacred Trinity is a grade II* listed building.

 From the formation of the Hundred of Salford, the entire area was within the Diocese of Lichfield.
 This diocese was divided in 1541, upon the creation of the See of Chester.

 Early worship took place at the parish church of Manchester, however a small chantry chapel existed in 1368 on the only bridge linking the two settlements.
 In the 16th century, it was converted into a dungeon, and was later demolished in 1779.
 In 1634–35, Humphrey Booth, a wealthy local merchant, opened a chapel of ease, which a year later was consecrated as the Chapel of Sacred Trinity (the parish of Sacred Trinity was created in 1650).
 John Wesley preached in the building, before his break with the Anglican Church.
 However, upon his return in 1747, he preached in the open, at Salford Cross.
 The chapel was rebuilt in about 1752–53, although the tower probably belonged to the original building.
 It was restored in 1871–74 by the architect J. P. Holden and a chapel was added to the south-east in 1934.
-It is now a Grade II* listed building.
+It is now a grade II* listed building.

 Salford Cathedral is one of the largest Catholic cathedrals in Northern England.
-It was built between 1844 and 1848, and was listed as a Grade II* building in 1980.
+It was built between 1844 and 1848, and was listed as a grade II* building in 1980.
 It is at the centre of the Roman Catholic Diocese of Salford, which was founded in 1850 as one of the first post-Reformation Catholic dioceses in Britain.
 Its current boundaries encompass Manchester and a large part of North West England.
 The Bishop of Salford's official residence is at Wardley Hall.